Skip to contents

 Per-horizon picture

-Before running the tests, it’s worth looking at the per-horizon mean loss differentials.
-The two example matrices are constructed so that they discriminate between the tests.
+Before running the tests it is worth looking at the per-horizon mean loss differentials.
+The two example matrices are constructed precisely so that they tell the tests apart.

 H <- ncol(quaedvlieg2021$uspa)